-(4) The TBT Agreement Triennial Review (Article 15.4 of the TBT Agreement)
+(d) The TBT Agreement Triennial Review (Article 15.4 of the TBT Agreement)

 In accordance with Article 15.4 of the TBT Agreement, the TBT Committee reviews the implementation and management of the TBT Agreement every three years.
 The TBT Agreement Triennial Review has been conducted every three years since 1997.
-In December 2015, the 7th TBT Triennial Review Decision was adopted by consensus by the all WTO member countries.
+More recently, the 7th TBT Triennial Review Decision was adopted by consensus by the all WTO member countries in December 2015.